about

 about me

-His work has been supported by the Kenyon Review Writers Workshop, the McCormack Writing Center, and the Rare Book School.
-His writing has been nominated for Best of the Net and multiple Pushcart Prizes, recognized by the Missouri Arts Council, and published in The Rumpus, Still: The Journal, Western Humanities Review, and elsewhere, including the anthology Mountains Piled upon Mountains: Appalachian Nature Writing in the Anthropocene (West Virginia University Press).
+His work has been supported by the Kenyon Review Writers Workshop, the McCormack Writing Center (fka the Tin House Writers Workshop), the Rare Book School, Sundress Academy for the Arts, and the Writers’ Colony at Dairy Hollow.
+His writing has been nominated for Best of the Net and multiple Pushcart Prizes, recognized by the Missouri Arts Council, and published in The Rumpus, Still: The Journal, Western Humanities Review, and elsewhere, including the anthology Mountains Piled upon Mountains: Appalachian Nature Writing in the Anthropocene

-He is now an Associate Professor of English for Westminster College.
-In 2025, he founded the literary organization accumulate/quiet which launched its first project, s w i f t s: a literary magazine, in 2026.
+He is an Associate Professor of English for Westminster College, where he has received the Outstanding Junior Faculty Award, the Buschman Faculty Award, & the A.P.
+Green Fellowship.
+In 2025, he founded the literary organization accumulate/quiet which recently launched its first project, s w i f t s: a literary magazine.
 He lives in Columbia, Missouri with his wife Ellen Orner, a nonfiction writer and associate editor for The Missouri Review.
 Their daughter thinks everyone’s parents must read books.

 a shorter bio:

-Jeremy Michael Reed’s writing has been published in The Rumpus, Still: The Journal, Western Humanities Review, and elsewhere.
+Jeremy Michael Reed’s writing has been published in The Rumpus, Still: The Journal, Western Humanities Review, and elsewhere, including the anthology Mountains Piled upon Mountains: Appalachian Nature Writing in the Anthropocene.
 He lives in Columbia, Missouri where he edits s w i f t s: a literary magazine and teaches creative writing for Westminster College.